-- (1) Advertisement for non-incumbents must include the word "for" between the candidate's name and the office for which the candidate is running to avoid the implication of incumbency. - (2) However, this does not apply to bumper stickers or items designed to be worn by a person. - d) Any political advertisement made pursuant to Section 106.021(3)(d), F.S. must be marked "paid political advertisement" or with the abbreviation "pd. pol. adv." and must prominently state, "Paid for and sponsored by (name of person paying for political advertisement).
-Approved by (names of persons, party affiliation, and offices sought in the political advertisement)." - e) Any political advertisement of a candidate running for partisan office shall express the name of the political party of which the candidate is seeking nomination or is the nominee.
-If the candidate for partisan office is running as a candidate with no party affiliation, any political advertisement of the candidate must state that the candidate has no party affiliation. - f) It is unlawful for any candidate or person on behalf of a candidate to represent that any person or organization supports the candidate, unless the person or organization has given specific approval in writing to the candidate to make the representation.
-However, this subsection does not apply to: - (1) Editorial endorsement by any newspaper, radio or television station, or other recognized news medium. - (2) Publication by a party committee advocating the candidacy of committee nominees. - g) Any political advertisement which is published, displayed, or produced in a language other than English may provide the information required by this section in the language used in the advertisement.
+- prominently state: "Political advertisement paid for and approved by (name of candidate), (City) (office sought)." - c) Political advertisement of a candidate who is not an incumbent of the office for which the candidate is running shall not use the word "re-elect." - (1) Advertisement for non-incumbents must include the word "for" between the candidate's name and the office for which the candidate is running to avoid the implication of incumbency. - (2) "Political advertisement paid for and approved by (name of candidate), for (City) (office sought)." - (3) However, this does not apply to bumper stickers or items designed to be worn by a person. - d) Any political advertisement made pursuant to Section 106.021(3)(d), F.S. must be marked "paid political advertisement" or with the abbreviation "pd. pol. adv." and must prominently state, "Paid for and sponsored by (name of person paying for political advertisement).
+Approved by (names of persons, and offices sought (City and position) in the political advertisement)." - e) It is unlawful for any candidate or person on behalf of a candidate to represent that any person or organization supports the candidate, unless the person or organization has given specific approval in writing to the candidate to make the representation.
+However, this subsection does not apply to: - (1) Editorial endorsement by any newspaper, radio or television station, or other recognized news medium. - (2) Publication by a party committee advocating the candidacy of committee nominees. - f) Any political advertisement which is published, displayed, or produced in a language other than English may provide the information required by this section in the language used in the advertisement.